kocheck/quartz/content/The Crystal Heart/The Sanctuary Survival Guide (Or How to Not Get Kicked Out of Your Only Safe Haven).md.md

 ## Factions and Politics (Because Even in a Pocket Dimension, People Can't Get Along)

+See [[Sanctuary Factions]] for detailed information about the various groups and their goals.

 - **The Council of Elders:** Old people who want everyone to stop trying to escape and just accept their fate.

 - **The Expeditionary Guild:** Adventurers who explore the Labyrinth, often getting themselves killed in exciting new ways.